-As with the first three verses of scripture, we believe Colossians 1:21-23a is sufficiently clear that the apostle Paul was stating that Christians will have eternal life only if endure in their faith (i.e., their trust in Him) until their earthly death.
+As with the first three verses of scripture, we believe Colossians 1:21-23a is sufficiently clear that the apostle Paul was stating that Christians will have eternal life only if endure in their faith (i.e., they continue to trust in Jesus Christ as their Savior).

 Hebrews 10:26-27: For if we sin willfully after we have received the knowledge of the truth, there no longer remains a sacrifice for sins, but a certain fearful expectation of judgment, and fiery indignation which will devour the adversaries.

-The subsequent sources all indicate this scripture passage attests that Christians who don’t faithfully persevere can forfeit their eternal salvation.
+All of the subsequent sources indicate this scripture passage attests that Christians who fail to faithfully persevere can forfeit their eternal salvation.